davidboxboro/DynaFlow/README.md

 # DynaFlow

-This repository contains the code and data set for the attack model and defense described in the following paper:
+This repository contains the code and data set for the defense described in the following paper:

 DynaFlow: An Efficient Website Fingerprinting Defense Based on Dynamically-Adjusting Flows